oapi-codegen/oapi-codegen/README.md

 - `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.
 This
 - `skip-fmt`: skip running `go fmt` on the generated code.
 This is useful for debugging the generated file in case the spec contains weird strings.
+- `skip-prune`: skip pruning unused components from the spec prior to generating the code.

 So, for example, if you would like to produce only the server code, you could run `oapi-generate -generate types,server`.
 You could generate `types` and